-To tackle the local health service priorities by:
+Tackle the local health service priorities by:

-Reducing the variation in the quality of primary care against a range of core standards such as the waiting time to see a GP or nurse.

-Working closely with all health care providers to reduce waiting times for both outpatient and inpatient treatment.

-Developing systems for involving patients in the planning and delivery of care, including the Chelsea and Westminster hospital trust.
+- Reducing the variation in the quality of primary care against a range of core standards such as the provision of immunisation and cancer screening. - Working closely with all health care providers to ensure that in 2002, patients wait no more than 12 months for non-emergency operations and 21 weeks for outpatient visits. - Working in partnership with users and providers in the planning and delivery of care.
+All NHS organisations must establish Patient Advice and Liaison services and have a Patients' Forum by 2003.

-- To integrate further health and social care provision by: - Continuing to explore the opportunities for integration within services for people with mental health needs, learning disabilities, physical disabilities, children, older people and people misusing substances, through joint commissioning, joint planning and pooled budgets. - To improve the accessibility of health related services to all members of the community by:
+Improve the delivery of co-ordinated health and social care services by:

+- Continuing to integrate services for people with mental health needs, learning disabilities, physical disabilities, children, older people and people misusing substances.
+We will do this by exploring the opportunities for joint planning and provision of services and pooled budgets and will always be guided by the need for service improvements to residents before proceeding. - Maintaining the low numbers of older people whose discharge from hospital is delayed.

+Improve the accessibility of health related services to all members of the community by:
-Ensuring that the diversity of the local population is fully recognised and that vulnerable, socially excluded or disadvantaged groups receive responsive services.

-Continuing to work with GPs to ease permanent registration of homeless refugees and asylum seekers.
+- Ensuring that the diversity of the local population is fully recognised and that vulnerable, socially excluded or disadvantaged groups receive responsive services. - Continuing to work with GPs to ease permanent registration of homeless refugees and asylum seekers and increase the use of interpreting services.

-• To improve social care provision
+Improve social care provision

-Improving the recruitment and retention of social care staff through a range of activities including achieving Investors in People accreditation.

-Implementing Quality Protects plans for children's services including improving placement choice and adoption outcomes.

-Aiming for Charter Mark quality accreditation for family centres through development and use of user feedback.
+- Improving the recruitment and retention of social care staff through a range of activities including achieving Investors in People accreditation. - Implementing Quality Protects plans for children's services including improving placement choice and adoption outcomes. - Aiming for Charter Mark quality accreditation for family centres through development and user feedback.